How to budget with irregular income: 8 practical steps

 Step 1 - How to Budget with Irregular Income

-Example: If your income over three low months was $1200, $1500, and $1300, your base income = $1333/month.
+Example: If Zach's income over three low months was $1,200, $1,500, and $1,300, his base income would be $1,333 per month.

 Understanding your patterns is the first essential step when you want to know how to budget with irregular income effectively.

 2.2.
-Step 2: List and Prioritize Your Expenses
+Step 2: List and prioritize your expenses

 Next, get a clear picture of where your money goes.
 Categorize and rank your expenses as follows: